-The check digit (x) is obtained by computing the sum of digits then computing 9 times that value modulo 10 (so that's: (67 * 9 mod 10)).
-In summary:
+The check digit (x) is obtained by computing the sum of digits then computing 9 times that value modulo 10 (so that is: (67 * 9 mod 10)).

 The left most digit on the card has a lot more meaning than what you may think.
 The table below outlines what the number means in the larger scheme of things.